-Transgender sex work is pretty underrepresented on the silver screen.
+Trans sex work is pretty underrepresented on the silver screen.
 Though there are some great existing documentaries, there are few fictional features, and even fewer that are actually any good.
-I’ve searched far and wide; these are the 3 essential and artful films to watch that shed light on the lives of the trans sex worker.
+These are our 3 essential films to watch that shed light on the lives of trans sex workers.

 Funeral Parade of Roses